 The Company has five Directors all of whom are non-executive.
 There is no separate remuneration committee and the Board as a whole considers changes to Directors' fees from time to time.
-Baillie Gifford & Co, who have been appointed by the Board as Managers and Secretaries, provide advice when the Board considers the level of Directors' fees.
+Baillie Gifford & Co, who have been appointed by the Board as Managers and Secretaries, provide advice, and comparative information when the Board considers the level of Directors' fees.